-To compost biodegradable litters, remove solids and urine clumps of and dispose of in the outside garbage, the remaining cat litter can be composted, used as mulch or dug into garden beds.
+To compost biodegradable litters, remove solids and urine clumps and dispose of them in the outside garbage, the remaining cat litter can be composted, used as mulch or dug into garden beds.
 I have found the last method improves the texture and quality of the soil.

 Do not use cat litter on beds where edible food is grown.

 Apartment dwellers who don’t have access to a garden can still make a difference.
 Bag litter in biodegradable paper or plastic bags and dispose of in the outside garbage.
-The cat litter will still make its way to landfill but will degrade in time compared to clay or silica litters in plastic bags which will potentially still be intact in years to come.
+The cat litter will still make its way to landfills but will degrade in time compared to clay or silica litters in plastic bags which will potentially still be intact in years to come.

 Switching cat litters

 Cats don’t like change if you are planning to switch to a different type of cat litter do so over a few days by adding a small amount of the new litter to the old and less of the former litter.
 Finding the right litter that you and your cat are happy with can take some experimenting, but as we try to move forward with environmentally friendly products, making a switch to sustainable and biodegradable types of cat litter will make a difference.

 As always, proper litter box maintenance is essential for litter tray success.
 Scoop litter trays twice a day and empty once a week.